-It’s so easy to just toss some food in your kid’s lunch box and send them on their way, especially when you are running late.
+It’s so easy to toss some food in our kid’s lunch box and send them on their way to school, especially when running late.
 So I thought I would share how to pack healthier school lunches for kids + ideas that are doable.

 Pack Healthier School Lunches for Kids + Ideas

-My husband and I aren’t perfect parents, but I can say we do feed our family healthy foods most of the time.
-We especially send our son off to school with good nutrition.
+My husband and I aren’t perfect parents, but I can say we do eat healthy most of the time.
+We especially send our son off to school with proper nutrition.
 We wouldn’t have it any other way.

 Plan your week